beamyyl/synfetch/README.md

 ### Why synfetch?

-`synfetch` stands out to be the fastest feature-rich system fetch tool written entirely in pure **bash**.
+`synfetch` stands out to be the fastest feature-rich system fetch tool that is written entirely in pure **bash**.

 ### Features